On This Page

 - Configure the signature capture so that it prints on the paper receipt (.onReceipt) or is skipped (.none).
 The default setting is on-screen signature capture.

-- Configure the enrollment process to prompt the merchant to enter the serial number of a previously enrolled device (.manualInput).
-The default setting is to show a list of previously enrolled devices and prompt the merchant to choose a device from the list (.deviceList).
+- Configure the device activation process to prompt the merchant to enter the serial number of a previously activated device (.manualInput).
+The default setting is to show a list of previously activated devices and prompt the merchant to choose a device from the list (.deviceList).

 - Configure the Serial Number Confirmation screen to be skipped (.skip).
 The default setting is to show the screen (.showWithSerialNumber).